lambdaclass/cairo-vm/docs/hint_processor/reference_doc.md

             hint_code::ADD_SEGMENT => add_segment(vm_proxy),
 ...
 ```
 Hint data is cast back to a `HintProcessorData` reference.
-I a function that was previously added to the HintProcessor is found in the hint code, it's called and it's return value is returned as the result of the current hint.
+If a function that was previously added to the HintProcessor is found in the hint code, it's called and its return value is used as the result for the current hint.
 If not, the code is matched against predefined instructions(`&str`) so that they can be executed.